-A series of updates posted on the Northern line extension website has outlined how they are restarting work in their socially distanced construction sites.
+A series of updates about the Northern line extension website has outlined how they are restarting work in their socially distanced construction sites.
 The extension will take the line from Kennington to Battersea Power Station, with an intermediate station at Nine Elms, next to the rebuilt Sainsburys.

 Battersea Power Station station is the more complete of the two new stations, having managed to get escalators working just before the lockdown hit.

 As works resume on-site, the construction teams will focus on power, cabling, door installation, fire prevention and testing and commissioning.
 Installation of the cooling and ventilation systems will continue as well as premises fit-out of the ticket hall including tiling and wall cladding.

 At the new Nine Elms station, the last of three portacabins have been removed to create more space to work in and a car park so construction workers can avoid using public transport.

 The team has made a start with the hard landscaping works in ‘Pascal Square’ which is located between the two station boxes.